Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Resolving the Spacetime Discontinuity

 \section{Resolving the Spacetime Discontinuity}

 It is possible to avoid the super-luminal speed of the matter and the shock wave completely.
 This can be done by removing the discontinuity in the metric.
 The source of the issue lies in the choice $E^a = x^2$ in finding the true Hamiltonian.
-This is an excellent gauge in classical general relativistic systems, but it is tricky in bouncing LQC like models.
+This is an excellent gauge in classical general relativistic systems, but it is tricky in bouncing LQC-like models.
 Comparing to other models as \cite{VakiliClassicalpolymerizationof,CorichiLoopquantizationof,ModestoSemiclassicalLoopQuantum,BoehmerLoopquantumdynamics,BenAchourPolymerSchwarzschildBlack,AshtekarQuantumExtensionof,AshtekarQuantumTransfigurarationof,BodendorferEffectiveQuantumExtended,BodendorferMassandHorizon,Bodendorferbvtypevariables,AssanioussiPerspectivesonthe,KellyEffectiveloopquantumgravity,KellyBlackholecollapse,GambiniSphericallysymmetricloop,GeillerSymmetriesofthe,SartiniQuantumdynamicsof,GanPropertiesofthe}, one generically finds that $E^a(\lambda)$ is a non-invertible function with two branches.
 Here $\lambda$ is some parameter choice that appears if there the Hamiltonian is not completely gauge fixed.
 De-parametrising the solutions includes the inversion $\lambda(E^a)$, which generically has two branches, the one before and the other after the bounce.
-Therefore, choosing the gauge $E^a = x^2$ one has to track very carefully all appearing signs as usually, one sign choice is the pre- and the other the after-bounce spacetime branch.
+Therefore, when choosing the gauge $E^a = x^2$ one has to track very carefully all appearing signs as usually, one sign choice is the pre- and the other the after-bounce spacetime branch.

 Let us enter the details of the model to point out where this sign might help to solve the spacetime discontinuity.
-Recall the equations of motion (cfr.
-Eqs.~\eqref{eq:b}-\eqref{eq:rho}) are given by
+Recall that the equations of motion (cfr.
+Eqs.~\eqref{eq:b} and \eqref{eq:rho}) are given by

 where $\partial_x \rho = 0$ for $x \neq L(t)$ in the OS case (edge effects are again neglected).
-From energy conservation, it follows $M = 4\pi \rho L^3/3 =const.$ (see \cite{KellyBlackholecollapse}), which relates $\rho$ with the radius of the outermost shell $L$.
+From energy conservation, it follows that $M = 4\pi \rho L^3/3 =const.$ (see \cite{KellyBlackholecollapse}), which relates $\rho$ with the radius of the outermost shell $L$.
 Eq.~\eqref{eq:rho2} can easily be integrated leading to